Founded, January 2006

 The sprintathon also has an entry category for shortwave listeners, who are cordially invited to join the fun.
 Non-members are invited to take part as well.

-Although WES results are posted only for bragging rights, participants are eligible for certificates of participation, including a certificate recognizing QRP participation.
+WES results are posted for bragging rights.
+Certificates are issue to recognize participation, including a certificate recognizing QRP participation.
 See the bottom of this page for details.

 The SKCC's Weekend Sprintathon is open to all licensed amateurs, as well as shortwave listeners.
 All active participants must use a manual key (stright key, sideswiper, or bug), unless granted an exception by the SKCC.